 Whatever the case, the best Chairman-CEO relationships are those that work together.
 This means they are working towards the same goals and have a similar idea of the techniques that should be used for this.
 Strong communication between the CEO and Chairman is extremely important.

 Ultimately, the relationship between the Chairman and CEO will depend on your company.
-Every board has their own priorities and plans.
+Every Board has their own priorities and plans.
 Above all, the CEO and Chairman should always ensure good communication.
-A board portal like Convene will make these relationships easier.
-With smart features such as shared annotations, instant voting and action items, you can make sure your CEO and Chairman stay on the same page, even if they aren’t the same person.

 A Board portal like Convene is designed to make these relationships even easier.
 With smart features such as shared annotations, instant voting and action items, you can make sure your CEO and Chairman stay on the same page during Board meetings.

 From creating an agenda to establishing a strong admin trail, every step of the meeting process should make executive communication as smooth as possible

 Convene also now comes fully integrated with Microsoft Teams, ensuring that your Board meetings run seamlessly so you can focus instead on the complex task of management.

 To find out how Convene can help your Board and organisation, learn more about our key features here, or book a free trial today.